Rosewood1985/ai-sports-edge/memory-bank/systemPatterns.md

 - **TemplateCard**: Displays a report template as a card, including its name, description, type, and widgets.
 - **TemplateActions**: Provides a menu of actions for a template (edit, generate, duplicate, delete).
 - **JobProgressIndicator**: Displays the progress of an asynchronous job with status information.
+- **ScheduledReportCard**: Displays a scheduled report as a card, including its name, frequency, and status.
+- **ReportHistoryCard**: Displays a report history item as a card, including its name, generation time, and status.

 #### Organisms